Motorcycle racing: Enduro

 Enduro is a form of off-road motorcycle sport that primarily focuses on the endurance of the competitor.
 In the most traditional sense ("Time Card Enduros"), competitors complete a 10+ mile lap, of predominately off-road going, often through forestry.
 The lap is made up of different stages, each with a target time to complete that stage in exactly, there are penalties for being early and late, thus the goal is to be exactly "on time".
 Some stages are deliberately "tight", others are lax allowing the competitor to recuperate.
 There are also a variety of special tests, on variety of terrain to further aid classification, these are speed stages where the fastest time is desired.
 A normal event lasts for 3 to 4 hours, although longer events are not uncommon.
 Some events, particularly national and world championship events take place over several days and require maintenance work to be carried out within a limited time window or while the race is running.
 To prevent circumvention of the maintenance restrictions, the motorcycles are kept overnight in secure storage.

 There is a World Enduro Championship (WEC) that has events across Europe, with a few excursions to North America.
 The most significant event in the Enduro calendar is the International Six Days Enduro (formerly the International Six Days Trial), where countries enter teams of riders (i.e. Enduro's "World Cup"), as well as club teams – the event combines amateur sport with the professional level sport, it also takes place in a much more geographically dispersed range of locations.

 In addition to traditional Time Card Enduros held over a long lap, a variety of other forms of sport have been taken up; notably "Short Course Enduros", a shorter (in lap length) form of Time Card Enduros Hare scrambles and "Hare and Hounds".

 Hard Enduro

 A variant of Enduro called Hard Enduro also exists which take Enduro racing to extremes with even larger, longer and tougher courses than Enduro, it is designed to bring together all disciplines of Enduro – Hard Enduro, Classic Enduro, Cross-Country and Beach Racing.
 The FIM Hard Enduro World Championship is the main championship in this category.

+Vintage Enduro

+Another variant of Enduro is Vintage Enduro which combines the elements of off-road racing and long-distance touring, making it a popular choice among enthusiasts who enjoy the challenges and nostalgia associated with vintage motorcycles.
+Vintage Enduro events often attract a dedicated community of riders, collectors, and fans who appreciate the history and craftsmanship of these classic machines.

+Some of the regulations include, air-cooled two-Stroke engines, drum brakes and kick starters.
+These features add to the nostalgic charm and require riders to adapt their riding techniques accordingly.